taliajmallo/rpgs/campaigns/Triplets/Jasskia/charsheet.md

 equal to their save result minus the spell or hex's DC, to a maximum of your hit dice.
 Replacement spells: Glamour (2) Nixie's Lure (6), Wave of Ecstasy (14)
-### Familiar: Viper
+### Familiar: Sigrissa
-Gain +3 to Bluff, and the benefits of the Awareness feat (+2 Perception, Sense Motive) while the familiar is within 60 feet of you.
+You have the aid of a viper familiar, sent by the Green Mother.
 ### Season - Winter
 The save DCs of any of your spells that deal cold damage increase by 1.
 ### Hexes